dustin-mullaney/Genomic_MGL_CSE583/component_specification.md

 # 1. Genome to Graph Pipeline
 ## Subcomponents
 1.1 - K-mer profiling
-- Purpose:
+- Purpose: In lieu of a genomic LLM that can embed *full* bacterial genomes (there isn't a model that currently exists that is good for this purpose and is easy to implement), k-mer profiles will serve as attribute vectors for genome nodes.
+We will use 5 or 6-mer (the counts of each 5 or 6 nucleotide sequence in each genome) profiles to create node attributes for each genome in the graph.
+K-mer profiles capture a lot of evolutionary information about bacterial genomes.
-- Inputs:
+- Inputs: Raw genome sequences in fasta format
-- Outputs:
+- Outputs: a vector of frequencies for each 5 or 6 mer

 1.2 - Genome Parser
-- Purpose:
+- Purpose: The first step in defining gene nodes in the graph is parsing gene sequences from each genome.
+This component will use `prodigal` or similar software to identify protein coding regions of each genome
-- Inputs:
+- Inputs: Raw genome sequences in fasta format
-- Outputs:
+- Outputs: Fasta files with sequences and unique IDs for all protein coding gene sequences in each genome

 1.3 - Multiple Sequence Alignment
-- Purpose:
+- Purpose: Because there are 29M discrete protein coding genes between the ~7k genomes in refseq, it is infeasible to cluster all of them in the ESM embedding space.
+For this reason, we will first perform multiple sequence alignment to group genes with similar sequence, to reduce redundancy and bias in the embedding space.
-- Inputs:
+- Inputs: Gene sequences from 1.2
-- Outputs:
+- Outputs: Groups of sequences within a certain homology threshold

 1.4 - ESM embedding + Clustering
-- Purpose: Provide a low-dimensional representation of genomes and genes within those genomes and cluster them into groups based on similarity
+- Purpose: Provide a low-dimensional representation of gene sequence, structure and function and cluster them into groups based on similarity.
+Clusters will define gene nodes in the graph, and their esm embedding vectors will be the node attributes
 - Inputs: Aligned protein sequences
 - Outputs: List of embedding vectors (one per sequence) provided by ESM model and clusters of those embeddings from a user specified clustering algorithm